 Here is the output after running Workflow.
 I have uploaded image of a “dog” and it was classified as “dog” with high confidence.
 You can try with any other image and specifying the new class labels.
 In the output from this Workflow, you will see image with classification label.

-Object Detection
+Object Detection Example

 The input block is similar to the above example with class labels and image upload.

 Add the Google Gemini, VLM as Detector and Label Visualization and Bounding Box Visualization blocks to your workflow.
-We will use Google Gemini for task type “Unprompted Object Detection” as we want to detect the object by specifying class labels only in input block.
-Following is the configuration for Google Gemini block.
+We will use Google Gemini for the task type “Unprompted Object Detection” as we want to detect the object by specifying class labels only in input block.
+Here is the configuration for Google Gemini block.

 Now configure Bounding Box Visualization block as shown below.